Ron Sparks (comedian): Film & TV

 On television he starred in MuchMusic's highest rated show Video on Trial and its spin-off, Stars on Trial, also writing for those and other MuchMusic series.
 He co-wrote and starred as Chris Christie in the series You Got Trumped, for which he won multiple awards.
 He was also a regular panelist on the Super Channel series Too Much Information and has been a regular on various Ed the Sock series (including co-hosting the cult hit This Movie Sucks!), and T1's The Toronto Show as Ron the Hollywood Reporter and other characters.

 Other TV credits include NBC's The Firm, The Beaverton, This Hour Has 22 Minutes, Meet the Family, Straight Man, Clumsy & Shy, Dark Rising: The Savage Tales of Summer Vale, The Jon Dore Television Show, Sox in a Box and The Invasion Report.
-He was invited to audition for Saturday Night Live.
-He also auditioned for The Daily Show but didn't get the job and claims to be their shortest audition ever.

-He has also appeared in such films as Medium Raw, Dark Rising, By George, Sweetener and Ham & Cheese.
+Film credits include Medium Raw, Dark Rising, By George, Sweetener and Ham & Cheese.

-He is the subject of The Essential Actor's Guide: Spotlight on Ron Sparks, part of a series of 32 books about actors.
-Other subjects include Javier Bardem, Daniel Day-Lewis, Colin Firth, Philip Seymour Hoffman, Angelina Jolie, Tommy Lee Jones, Heath Ledger, Brad Pitt, Julia Roberts and Kate Winslet.
+He is the subject of the book The Essential Actor's Guide: Spotlight on Ron Sparks.

-Uwe Boll

-In 2006 Sparks offered to fight Uwe Boll, who had challenged his critics to a series of boxing matches leading up to the release of his movie Postal.

 Radio

 Sparks is a regular and favourite guest on CBC Radio's The Debaters (which he also writes for).
 He has also appeared on Brave New Waves, Definitely Not the Opera and Out Front.
-He had his own weekly segment The News Desk with Ron Sparks on 102.1 The Edge, based on his live News Desk with Ron Sparks shows.
+He had his own weekly segment The News Desk with Ron Sparks on 102.1 The Edge.